r1pper/Topshelf.StartParameters/README.md

     MyService.exe install -config "standard" -config "custom" -setmyparam "customparam1" -setmyparam "customparam2"

-and ofcourse we can use them in instances
+and of course we can use them in instances

     MyService.exe install -instance "i00" -config "standard0" -config "custom0"